panbhatt/propserver/README.md

 ### PROP Server Clients
 * NodeJS ->  https://github.com/panbhatt/propserver-node-client
 * Java -> https://github.com/panbhatt/propserver-java-client
+* Your Client absent ????? -> Raise a issue and help me little bit and We can create it :)

 ### API
 All the API's of the project is available at the swagger console, http://localhost:3000/swagger.
 We need to enter the path of the API DOCS JSON before getting a list of all the API's being presented by the Server, which can be tested at same time to get a feel of how the client needs to be coded.